George Lascelles, 7th Earl of Harewood: Death

+Lascelles died at his home, Harewood House, on 11 July 2011, aged 88.
+A private, but well-attended funeral was held there on 15 July.

 Honours

 Queen Elizabeth II created him a Knight Commander of the Order of the British Empire (KBE) in the Queen's Birthday Honours List on 13 June 1986.
 On 1 July 2010 he was appointed an Honorary Member of the Order of Australia (AM), "for service to the arts in Australia and to supporting Australia's artists in the United Kingdom".

 In 1959, Harewood received the Grand Decoration in Silver with Sash for Services to the Republic of Austria.